kevinjwalls/CreateSFZ/README.md

 a variation number (for multiple samples per note, will be cycled through...).
 The found files are used to create an instrument file: the base instrument name is used plus a file extension ".sfz", unless the -o option is used to specify an output filename.

-Notes are given a range of keys extended DOWNWARD from the pitch named in the sample filename.
+Notes are given a range of keys extended DOWNWARD from the pitch named in the sample filename, to the next lowest sample.

 The default format recognises:
 "baseName\_velocityName-NoteName-VariationNumber.wav"